Meet the cast of Channel 4 drama It's A Sin

 Where have I seen Tracey Ann Oberman before?
 The actress is known for starring in EastEnders, Filth, Doctor Who, After Life, Friday Night Dinner, and Grantchester (as Sister Grace).

+Who is Eileen Morris-Jones?
+Colin’s devoted mother (“Mammy”) from Wales.
+Colin has not yet come out to her at the start of the series.

+Where have I seen Adria Doherty before?
+She’s previously appeared in Doctors and the series Gwaith/Cartref.

-It’s A Sin airs on Channel 4 at 9pm on Friday, 22nd January 2021, with all episodes then available on All 4.
+It’s A Sin airs on Channel 4 on Fridays at 9pm, with all episodes now available on All 4.
 Looking for something else to watch?
 Check out our TV Guide.